ibm-cloud-docs/discovery-data/configuring-fields.md

     - Work from the first page of a multipage document to the last.
     - To remove a single annotation, choose another label (such as `text`) and apply it to the item to overwrite the previous annotation.
     - To remove annotations that you added to an entire page, click the **Clear changes** icon in the toolbar.
-    - When you annotate a table, select the entire table before you apply the `table` label.
+    - To annotate a table, click the text at the start of the table and then drag to select the text in the entire table.
     - When you label one or more tables, the *Table Understanding* enrichment is enabled for the entire collection automatically.
 For more information, see [Understanding tables](/docs/discovery-data?topic=discovery-data-understanding_tables).
-    - If `Run OCR` is enabled for your collection, text is extracted from images by using Optical Character Recognition (OCR).
-If you do not want to apply this option to specific images or diagrams, apply the `image` label to the images.
+    - Images from the source documents are not rendered in the preview.
+If Optical Character Recognition (OCR) is enabled, any text from the image or diagram is extracted and rendered in the preview.
+Only apply the `image` label to the image text if you *don't* want to store the extracted text in the `text` field.

 1. When everything that you want to label is labeled, submit the page.
 Click **Submit page**.